Benefits of Being Outside

 10. Stop SAD Before It Starts

 Seasonal Affective Disorder, or SAD for short, is a condition where the sufferer feels exhausted, anxious, depressed and sad.
 This usually occurs during the winter months when days are shorter and the sunlight isn’t as bright as we usually like it to be.
 SAD is unnervingly accurate as an acronym for Seasonal Affective Disorder because we all feel sad to a certain degree over the cold winter months.
 We tend to stay indoors where it is warmer but after a while, SAD symptoms creep up on us.
 Doctors recommend getting outside can mitigate the severity of SAD symptoms.
 You don’t have to spend the whole day outside, but it is important to get outside every day.
 Walk to your local store for some basic necessities or get off the bus one stop early too and from work and walk the rest of the way.
 If you love hiking, don’t let a bit of snow stop you.
-Put on thicker layers, winter jacket, and warmer winter boots and beat those winter blues.
+Put on thicker layers, down jacket, and warmer shoes and beat those winter blues.

 11. Your Family And Colleagues Will Thank You